 How to Fix a Hacked Android Phone

 First, you have to determine if your device is hacked.
-Once fraudsters have access to a device, there are many ways to see that it has been compromised and you should check out for the signs below:
+Once fraudsters have access to a device, there are many ways to see that it has been compromised and you should check out the signs below:

 New Apps: Go through the apps on your device and see if there are unknown applications installed.
 Also, check how the app uses data and if it is communicating or sending feedback elsewhere.
-You may be wondering how these apps get installed to your phone.
+You may be wondering how these apps get installed on your phone.